 |Spring Semester||September 15||October 15||December 31|

 For more information, please contact the Charlotte Partnership Program office at (704) 940-5840 or email@example.com for more information.

 * Certificate program students and special/non-degree seeking students are not eligible.

-* The full-tuition program is open to all newly matriculated students and current students who began classes in the Fall 2012 or later.
+* The full-tuition program is open to all newly matriculated students and current students who began classes, effective Fall 2014.
 Matriculation is based on the date of your first residential on-campus courses.
 Semlink courses taken prior to your first on-campus course will not be covered under the scholarship.